 LLCs are popular among small businesses and startups because of not only the asset protection they provide but also because LLCs are relatively easy to establish and offer flexibility in terms of management and ownership structure, in addition to possible tax savings.
 For example, unlike corporations, LLCs are not required to have a board of directors or hold annual meetings.
 Additionally, LLCs can be owned by a single individual, making them ideal for sole proprietors.

-While there are several advantages, LLCs have some disadvantages, such as the higher costs associated with filing fees and reporting versus a sole proprietorship and general partnership, the overall benefits make it an attractive option for many businesses.
+While LLCs have some disadvantages, such as the higher costs associated with filing fees and reporting compared to a sole proprietorship and general partnership, the overall benefits make them an attractive option for many businesses.

 How much does a Texas LLC cost?